jkosh44/transactional-memory-simulator/docs/PROJECT-REPORT.md

 undo to.
 To do this, it's not enough to know the timestamp of the transaction, we would need to know the timestamp of every write in the transaction.
 While this is possible, the overhead involved is not worth it.

+For each benchmark I've also included an empty section which has the same number of concurrent transactions and iterations as the other configurations, but each transaction is empty.
+The transaction just begins and immediately commits.
+This is to get a sense of the overhead involved in creating and committing a transaction.

 ### Machine Specifications

 **OS**: Ubuntu 20.04.2\